 If this is the case, then you need to be extra careful with the cleaning process, especially with gemstones as these can easily take damage from any kind of moisture.
 The use of ultrasonic jewelry cleaners is alright as long as you do not use abrasive chemicals to clean your jewelry.
 These machines are quite easy to use and are friendly to novice DIY jewelry enthusiasts who may be interested in creating and selling their own homemade jewelry.

-What usually happens is the inappropriate chemicals react with the metals, and the chemical reactions result in permanent staining or discolorations.
+What usually happens is that inappropriate chemicals react with the metals, and the chemical reactions result in permanent staining or discolorations.
 While the staining may not damage the physical integrity of gold or silver or any kind of metal used in costume jewelry, the discoloration may be permanent.

-Cleaning jewelry with vinegar
+Cleaning Jewelry with Vinegar

 Vinegar has always been the greatest cleaning equalizer around.
 It is used not just for jewelry, but in the laundry (it removes odors) and cleansing kitchenware like cutting boards that are generally hard to clean well.
 To clean with this amazing gift from nature, all you need is a shallow basin and some white vinegar.